-Refer to Table 36.1 and Figure 36.1 for purpose of various equipment.
+Refer to Table 32.1 to know the purposes of various equipment.

-Equipment Purposes
+Equipment (Fig. 32.1) Purposes

 Sphygmomanometer To measure blood pressure

 Stethoscope To listen to the body sounds

-Fetoscope To listen the fetal heart sounds (FHS)
+Fetoscope To listen to the fetal heart sounds FHS

-Temperature, Pulse, Respiration (TPR) tray To assess the vital signs
+Temperature, pulse, respiration (TPR) tray To assess the vital signs

 Tongue depressor To examine the mouth and throat

 Pharyngeal retractor To examine the larynx

 Tape measure To measure height, circumference of the head and abdomen

 Flash light To visualize any part

 Weight machine To check the weight

-Ophthalmoscope To examine the inner part of the eyeball
+Ophthalmoscope To examine the inner part o f the eye ball

 Otoscope To examine the ear

 Tuning fork To test the hearing

 Nasal speculum To examine the nostrils

 Percussion hammer, safety pins, cotton wool, cold and hot water in test tubes To test reflexes and neurological examination

 Vaginal speculum To examine the genitals in women

 Proctoscope To examine the rectum

 Gloves To examine the pelvis internally

 Sterile specimen bottles, slides, cotton applicators To collect the specimens, if necessary

 Thermometer To check body temperature

-Fig. 36.1: Equipment used for physical examination
+Fig. 32.1: Equipment used for physical examination